San Diego Family Law Attorneys to Assist With Getting a Divorce in the Military

 One of the most important benefits non-member military spouses are concerned about when contemplating divorce are health care benefits, especially when a spouse has not worked in many years.
 Health care benefits are addressed under the Uniformed Services Former spouse Protection Act (USFSPA) which allows for continued coverage to ex-military spouses in certain cases.
 Make sure you are knowledgeable and prepared under the USFSPA because if you do not qualify for continued life-long coverage, you may miss out on other ways to obtain continued medical coverage.

 It is critical that you understand how you and your children will obtain health care benefits after a divorce.
-Hiring a dedicated family law attorney experienced in military health care benefits will guide you and ensure that your coverage does not lapse.
+Hiring a dedicated San Diego divorce attorney experienced in military health care benefits will guide you and ensure that your coverage does not lapse.
 A non-military spouse has two possible options for military health care following divorce: (1) TRICARE and (2) the Continued Health Care Benefit Program.

 TRICARE no-cost coverage.
 TRICARE is available to active duty service members, retirees and their family members at no cost.
 When a divorce occurs, there is continued coverage for the non-military spouse if they meet the following requirements: